vmleon/OracleATPGettingStarted/README.md

 This workshop walks you through all the steps to get started using the **Oracle Autonomous Transaction Processing** (ATP).

+Oracle Autonomous Transaction Processing delivers a self-driving, self-securing, self-repairing database service that can instantly scale to meet demands of mission critical transaction processing and mixed workload applications.

 ## Who Should Read This Workshop

 You want to **develop applications** that connect to Oracle Databases in the Cloud.